Toyah Willcox

-Toyah Ann Willcox (born 18 May 1958) is an English musician, actress, and TV presenter.
-In a career spanning more than 40 years, Willcox has had eight top 40 singles, released over 20 albums, written two books, appeared in over 40 stage plays and 10 feature films, and voiced and presented numerous television shows.
+Toyah Ann Willcox (born 18 May 1958) is an English singer-songwriter, actress, and television presenter.
+In a career spanning more than 40 years, she has had eight top 40 singles, released over 20 albums, written two books, appeared in over 40 stage plays and 10 feature films, and voiced and presented numerous television shows.

-Between 1977 and 1983, she fronted the band Toyah, before embarking on a solo career in the mid-1980s.
-At the 1982 Brit Awards, Toyah was nominated for British Breakthrough Act, and Best Female Solo Artist.
-Toyah was nominated a further two times in this category in 1983, and in 1984.
-Her hit singles include "It's a Mystery", "Thunder in the Mountains" and "I Want to Be Free".
+Between 1977 and 1983, Willcox fronted the eponymous band Toyah, before embarking on a solo career in the mid-1980s.
+At the Brit Awards 1982, Willcox was nominated for British Breakthrough Act, and Best Female Solo Artist.
+She was nominated a further two times in this category in 1983, and in 1984.
+Her hit singles, which she co-wrote, include "It's a Mystery", "Thunder in the Mountains" and "I Want to Be Free".

+Willcox is married to English guitarist Robert Fripp.

-Childhood and early life
+Early life

 Willcox was born on 18 May 1958 in Kings Heath, Birmingham.
 Her father Beric Willcox ran a successful joinery business and owned three factories.
-Her mother Barbara Joy, née Rollinson, was a professional dancer, with whom he fell in love after seeing her on stage in Weston-super-Mare with singing and comedy double act Flanagan and Allen, and married in 1949.
-Barbara had to give up her career after giving birth to Nicola (born 1950) and Kim (born 1953), Willcox's elder sister and brother, respectively.

-Willcox has suggested her first name could be in reference to Toyah, Texas or to a Native American word "toyah" meaning "water," although she notes her parents deny both origins.
+Her mother Barbara Joy, née Rollinson, was a professional dancer, with whom he had fallen in love after seeing her on stage in Weston-super-Mare with singing and comedy double act Flanagan and Allen, and married in 1949.
+Her mother gave up her career after giving birth to Willcox's elder sister and brother.
+Willcox has suggested her first name could be a reference to the town of Toyah, Texas, or to the Native American word "toyah" meaning water, although she notes her parents deny both origins.

 Willcox enjoyed a financially comfortable childhood, attending a private girls' school, but was bullied.
 Requiring physiotherapy for a spinal condition, she behaved violently towards her mother, to whom she was close.
-An absentee pupil and frequently rebellious, she sat O-levels a year late, owing to corrective surgery on her feet.
+An absentee pupil and frequently rebellious, she sat O-levels a year late owing to corrective surgery on her feet.
 She achieved one O-level pass, in music.
 Alienated by her background and surroundings, her rebellious behaviour led to her shunning male company and adopting an aggressive and flamboyant identity.

 Her early interest in music, dance and acting, combined with her alienation, and her uncertainty regarding her sexuality, led Willcox to seek an outlet, initially in acting and then in music.
 She attended the Old Rep Drama School in Birmingham, paying privately because she was denied a grant, the assessor noting: "She has a lisp and isn't attractive."
 She began working as a dresser in local theatres, including The Alexandra, Birmingham, and the Birmingham Hippodrome.
 Because of her distinctive appearance and gaudily dyed hair, repertory actors referred to her as "The Bird of Paradise."
 A friend's suggestion that she should see the Sex Pistols led to her being attracted to the punk movement, but she resolved to do better, travelling to London to take up a career in acting and music.